"The LIGHTCAP project"

 In LIGHTCAP, 15 early stage researchers will be trained in a joint programme between 7 academic European partners:

 These groups will be collaborating intensively with each other and with the solid consortium of industrial and medical partners through secondments (research visits), consortium meetings and a joint training programme.
 The HTI group is seeking three enthusiastic, ambitious young researchers to work in our team; this is the description for one project.
 For the remaining LIGHTCAP positions at TU/e and in the partner universities, please see the LIGHTCAP project’s website: https://lightcap.eu

-PhD position: Effects of light spectrum on cognition, attention and perception in mesopic outdoor situations
+PhD position: Effects of daytime light on cognition, attention and sleep in persons with sleep disorders

-You will conduct your research under the supervision of Dr. Ir.
-Antal Haans, and Prof. Yvonne de Kort.
+You will conduct your research under the supervision of Dr. Karin Smolders, Prof. Sebastiaan Overeem, and Prof. Yvonne de Kort.
 You will be a member of the light group of HTI, the larger LIGHTCAP team, and of TU/e’s Intelligent Lighting Institute.
-We have planned secondments for you with the Centre for Biological Timing at the University of Manchester, the Lighting and Visual Perception group of the University of Sheffield, and Signify.
+The research is performed in close collaboration with Kempenhaeghe Sleep Center.
+We have planned secondments for you with the chronobiology group in Basel and the sleep disorders center at the Liège University Hospital (CHU) in Liege.

 Eindhoven University of Technology is a top-ranking Dutch university that combines scientific curiosity with a hands-on attitude.
 Our spirit of collaboration translates into an open culture and a number 1 position in collaborating with advanced industries.
 Fundamental knowledge enables us to design solutions for the highly complex problems of today and tomorrow.